 In preparation for my presentation to the AAML Seminar, I sent a form survey with nine questions to each of the family court judges in Wayne, Oakland, and Macomb counties.

-My goal was to obtain and provide a view of what happens behind the scenes where no one is present except the child, the judge, and, in most cases, another person connected with the court and gain some insight into the judges’ decision-making process in these difficult cases.
+My goal was to obtain and provide a view of what happens behind the scenes where no one is present except the child, the judge, and, in most custody cases, another person connected with the court and gain some insight into the judges’ decision-making process in these difficult custody cases.

 Of the 23 judges, 14 provided written responses and one declined to participate.
 I would like to share my findings of this unscientific survey with you, which reflect the judges’ actual comments and statements: